pysat/pysatSpaceWeather/README.md

 # Installation

-The following instructions provide a guide for installing pysatSpaceWeather and give some examples on how to use the routines
+The following instructions provide a guide for installing pysatSpaceWeather and give some examples on how to use the routines.

-### Prerequisites
+## Prerequisites

 pysatSpaceWeather uses common Python modules, as well as modules developed by and for the Space Physics community.
 This module officially supports